Ehyiah/ApiDocBundle/README.md

 ## YAML Configuration

-- In your .env file, update the site_urls variable to use it in your Swagger UI interface.
+- In your .env file, you can update the site_urls variable to use it in your Swagger UI interface (or define yourself via PHP classes or directly inside YAML files)

-- In the src/Swagger directory, add the YAML files that you want to be parsed and displayed on the Swagger UI interface.
+- In the src/Swagger (default directory) directory, add the YAML files that you want to be parsed and displayed on the Swagger UI interface.
 **the directory can be modified in the .env file with the source_path variable.**

 - the default route is ehyiah/api/doc example: localhost/ehyiah/api/doc, **you can modify this route in the config/routes/ehyiah_api_doc.yaml file.**

-## PHP Configuration Classes (NEW)
+## PHP Configuration Classes

-You can now define your API documentation using PHP classes instead of (or in addition to) YAML files!
+You can define your API documentation using PHP classes instead of (or in addition to) YAML files!

 ### Quick Example